The Dilemma Between Data Transformations and Adversarial Robustness for Time Series Application Systems: Data Transformation Techniques

-\paragraph{Component-based reduction} Principal component analysis (PCA) is by far one of the more popular unsupervised tools due to its simple, non-parametric method for extracting relevant information from overwhelming datasets \citep{shlens2014tutorial}.
-PCA performs dimensionality reduction by embedding the data into a linear subspace of lower dimensionality by maximizing the amount of variance in the model \citep{van2009dimensionality}.
-In other words, it constructs a low-dimensional representation of the data that describes as much of the variance in the data as possible, considering that the most variant features are the ones that contain the most information.
-For brevity, we assume the reader understands the mathematical background of PCA.
+\paragraph{Dimensionality Reduction} Dimensionality reduction is the transformation of high-dimensional data into a significant representation of low dimensionality \citep{cheng2018novel}.
+Principal component analysis (PCA) is by far one of the more popular unsupervised tools due to its simple, non-parametric method for extracting relevant information from overwhelming datasets \citep{shlens2014tutorial}.
 For this work, we consider using 27\%, 50\%, and 81\% of the principal components to approximate the feature counts around the 25, 50, and 75 quartiles.
-We explore how the selected $p$ in varying extremes can significantly change the data manifold in diverse ways which impact robustness.
+We explore in Section \ref{sec:evaluation-results} how the selected principal components in varying extremes can significantly change the data manifold in ways which impact robustness.

-\paragraph{Feature selection}
+\paragraph{Feature Selection}

-Feature selection is a data transformation technique that has been used for decades to represent particular relationships in data by eliminating features that may be irrelevant or redundant \citep{dash1997feature}.
-These dimensionality reduction techniques select a subset of features where the original class distribution is still approximated based on a varying set size of heuristics used by different feature selection techniques.
+Feature selection is a data transformation technique that has been used for decades to represent particular relationships in data by eliminating features that may be irrelevant or redundant \citep{dash1997feature} based on a varying set size of heuristics.
+These techniques compare to dimensionality reductions methods in that they do not map onto a lower-dimensional space.
 For this work, we have selected random forest selection \citep{golay2017unsupervised} and low variance selection \citep{bramer2004artificial} due to their high usage for their low computational requirements.